BrainJS/brain-ct.js/README.md

 # brain-ct.js
 CT scanner for your brain.js neural network

+By randomly sending inputs into a neural network, you can understand how it arrives at an output.

 ## planned usage
 ### instantiation
 Note: `net` is an instance of brain.js